-These quotations relate to computers, information technology, and security.
+These security quotations relate to computers, information technology, and human nature.

 Let us not look back in anger or forward in fear, but around in awareness. — James Thurber